alexzhang1030/vue-resizables/README.md

 # vue-resizables

-The resizable utilities of Vue@3.
+The resize utilities of Vue@3.

 ## Installation